By Matthew B. Cox

 Once inside, the firemen not only discovered a lab, product, and money, they also recovered Jon Ellenberger’s California driver’s license, Joey Escoboza’s personal effects, and Rausini’s laptop.
 In short order, the LAPD discovered that Joey’s name was on the lease and that the utilities were in the name of Jason Parham.

 That night the discovery of the lab was on the local news.
-The following day, Rausini, Ellenberger, Joey, and Jessie Velasquez — the Sinaloa Cartel’s operative who supplied the raw methamphetamine used to produce the ice — met at the Food Court in Newport Beach.
+The following day, Rausini, Ellenberger, Joey, and Jessie Velasquez — the Sinaloa Cartel’s operative who supplied the raw methamphetamine used to produce the ice — met at the Fashion Island mall in Newport Beach.
 Everyone was freaking out and no one knew what to do.

 Rausini had already begun making arrangements with an attorney to turn himself in when Ellenberger instructed him to call Mark Farchione.
 Specifically, to see if the crooked FBI agent had heard anything about the lab.

 “What the fuck are you guys doing!”
 Farchione blurted out of the payphone’s receiver.
 “Are you fucking crazy?”
-Farcione and his partner Shawn Barreiro — an agent with the Organized Crime Drug Enforcement Task Force — were dirty agents.
+Farcione and his partner Shawn Barreiro — an agent with the FBI’s Organized Crime Drug Enforcement Task Force — were corrupt agents.
 Farchione growled, “You’re in a lot of trouble.”

 “[The government],” says Rausini, “put me in prison for forty years for ordering the murder of a confidential informant that [they] later discovered someone else had ordered; and for putting a bullet in a second informant’s head, that someone else has admitted to strangling.”